 The delights of German bakeries filled with endless baked goods that we couldn’t get enough of.
 So many gifts of food bestowed on us and chocolate pudding.

+Chocolate pudding was not something we could just buy made in the supermarket, or at least it wasn’t something we were ever aware of, so we went through packets of these things during our stay in Berlin.
 Germany gave us a lot over those six weeks, but it particularly gave me many good memories of smiling to newly discovered foods I would devour.

 Until recently I always made this from a packet, one day I sat down and thought about the simplicity of this and decided to attempt it without ripping a packet open.
+And it worked.

 1/2 cup cocoa powder